Support And Guidance For Your Central Ohio Child Custody Agreement

 • Tax and financial considerations

-Establishing paternity is essential to protecting a child’s future and ensuring both parents can play a meaningful role in their life.
-When both parents agree, the process can be straightforward; when there’s disagreement, it can become more complex.
+Establishing paternity is essential to protecting a child’s future and ensuring both parties can play a meaningful role in their life.
+When both parties agree, the process can be straightforward.
+When there’s disagreement, it can become more complex.
+Legally confirming paternity gives fathers important rights, such as child custody and visitation, and ensures that children receive financial and emotional support.
+It also provides access to benefits like health insurance, inheritance rights, and medical history.

+At Goodrum Law Group, we assist both mothers and fathers with voluntary acknowledgment, DNA testing, and help establish or contest paternity.
 Every family situation is unique.
 We provide the legal guidance and compassionate support needed to reach solutions that prioritize your child’s best interests while protecting your rights.

 Fathers’ Rights & Paternity Modifications